jandecock33-debug/security-rotation/README.md

 - Signal modes (ranking metric):
   - RS_COMBINED: 3/6/12-month combined momentum (63/126/252 days).
   - RETURN_6M: simple last 6-month return in percent (~120 trading days).
+- ATR% calculation (20-day ATR / close * 100):
+  - For every selected ETF on each rebalance, console output includes:
+    - its score (RS or 6M%) and
+    - its ATR% at the rebalance date.
 - Equity curve plotting using XChart.

 ## Data